-Actuarially determined contribution rates are calculated as of June 30th, three years prior to the end of fiscal year in which contributions are reported.
+Actuarially determined contribution rates are calculated as of June 30th, three years prior to the end of fiscal year in which contribution are reported.

-Amortization method Level percentage of payroll.
-Beginning with the 2015 actuarial valuation, new gains or losses are amortized over a fixed 30-year period with a 5 year ramp up at the beginning and a 5 year $\,$ ramp down at the end of the amortization period.
+Actuarial cost method Entry age normal cost method Amortization method Level percentage of payroll.
+Beginning with the 2013 actuarial valuation, new gains or losses are amortized over a fixed 30-year period with a 5 year ramp up at the beginning and a 5 year ramp down at the end of the amortization period.
 All changes in liability due to plan amendments (other than golden handshakes) over a 20 year period with no ramp.
 Changes in actuarial assumptions, or changes in actuarial methology over a 20-year period with a 5 year ramp up at the beginning and a 5 year ramp down at the end of the amortization period.
 Changes in liability due to a golden handshake over a period of 5 years.

-Asset valuation method 15 year smoothed market.
+Asset valuation method Direct rate smoothing.
 Beginning with the 2013 actuarial valuation, the market value method was used.

-Discount rate 7.50% (net of administrative expenses)

-Projected salary increases 3.30% to 14.20%, depending on age, service, and type of employment.
-Beginning with the employment.

-2014 actuarial valuation, 3.20% to 12.20%, depending on age, service, and type of
+Discount rate 7.375% (net of investment and administrative expenses) Projected salary increases 3.30% to 14.20%, depending on age, service, and type of employment.
+Beginning with the 2014 actuarial valuation, 3.20% to 12.20%, depending on age, service, and type of employment.
+Inflation 2.75% Payroll growth 3.00% Retirement age 59

-Inflation 2.75%

-Payroll growth 3.00%

-Retirement age 59